 You might NOT need a website if you…

-- Don’t need more customers/clients (e.g., not taking on new clients, retiring, working exclusively through referrals)
+- Don’t need more customers/clients/contacts (e.g., not taking on new clients, retiring, working exclusively through referrals)

 - Have a hobby, not a business (e.g., want to remain anonymous or are moonlighting)

-- Are generating enough sales through a site like Etsy or Angie’s List, and don’t need a separate place to establish additional credibility online
+- Are generating enough sales through a site like Etsy, VRBO, or Facebook, and don’t need a separate place to establish credibility online (NOTE: Be aware that you are at the whim of these larger businesses if they decide to shut down your store or page.
+If this scares you, you probably want your own website)

 - Don’t have the resources to invest in a website, and another outlet (see below) could work for now.